sjmikler/on-pruning-methods-for-neural-networks/README.md

 * If `queue` parameter is specified as a valid path, the queue of the experiments will be stored as a `.yaml` file and can be modified when experiments are running.
 Otherwise, queue is stored in RAM memory and cannot be modified.

-* update **global config** straight from command line???

 * If experiment is stopped with `KeyboardInterrupt`, there will be 2 second pause during which `run.py` can be interrupted completely by a second `KeyboardInterrupt`.
 If not interrupted completely, next experiment in the queue will start.

 * If `name: skip`, training will not be performed, but experiment parameters can be used in fancy parsing.
 Skipped experiments will not launch the module.

-4. `run.py` has its command line arguments.
-Modules might contain their own command line arguments and they should be passed to `run.py` as well.
-If argument name overlaps between `run.py` and a module, it will be used by both.
+* `run.py` has its own command line arguments.
+Modules might contain their own command line arguments and to use them, you should pass them to `run.py` and it will pass them further down to the module.
+If argument name is used by both `run.py` and the module, it will be used by both.
    ```
    > python run.py --help
    optional arguments:
      -h, --help            show this help message and exit
+     --dry                 Skip execution but parse experiments
      --exp EXP             Path to .yaml file with experiments
-      --dry                 Skip execution but parse experiments
      --pick PICK, --cherrypick-experiments PICK
                            Run only selected experiments, e.g. 0,1,3 or 1
    ```

+* You can update **global config** straight from command line by passing arguments with `+` prefix instead of `-`, e.g. `python run.py +queue queue.yaml`.

 # Modules